ariatemplates/editors-tools/ultimate-poc/src/README.md

 ## FIXME

+### Fallback when backend launch failed

-1. The fallback to launch a raw text editor when the backend could not be created or reused is way too long
+__The fallback to launch a raw text editor when the backend server could not be launched or reused is way too long.__

+Normally a basic timeout implementation is used in `Backend.start()` which should not exceed 1000ms (`Backend.POLLING_TIME_OUT`).
+Here this is weird because it seems to be like one minute in practice.

+Debug this to see if time values are properly updated, and try to figure out what's happening.

-## Backlog
+## Refactoring

+__Change the root package classpath.__

+The root package is named `poc` for now.
+This is fine only while the project is actually at a stage of Proof of Concept.
+However this will have to change to something more standard (following Java conventions) and related to the context of the project.

-1. Change the root package classpath: to something more like `com.ariatemplates.tools.editors`
+This could be something more like `com.ariatemplates.tools.editors`.

+## Documentation

-1. Enhance the knowledge base about the Eclipse platform
+__Enhance the knowledge base about the Eclipse Rich Client Platform.__ Probably this would go in a wiki page referenced here instead.

+Here is a non-exhaustive list of topics to tackle:

 * how to create plugins
 * more specific knowledge about Text Editors
 * ...

 # References